pagkly/Zed/Investopedia3/Learn About the Russell 3000 Index.md

 Learn About the Russell 3000 Index
 ## What Is the Russell 3000 Index?

-The Russell 3000 Index is a [market-capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp)\-weighted equity index maintained by [FTSE](https://www.investopedia.com/terms/f/ftse.asp) Russell that provides exposure to the entire U.S. [stock market](https://www.investopedia.com/terms/s/stockmarket.asp).
+The Russell 3000 Index is a [market-capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp)\-weighted equity index maintained by [[FTSE]](https://www.investopedia.com/terms/f/ftse.asp) Russell that provides exposure to the entire U.S. [[stock market]](https://www.investopedia.com/terms/s/stockmarket.asp).
 The index tracks the performance of the 3,000 largest U.S.-traded stocks which represent about 98% of all U.S incorporated equity securities.1

 ### Key Takeaways